DuongPhan45/MyHabit/README.md

 # 21Days

-A habit tracker web application that allows users to creat and update different habits.
+A habit tracker web application that allows users to create and update different habits.

 ## Introduction